dev-32443z/hdvm/README.md

 - [Usage](#usage)

 ## Introduction
-This project is a hunger data visualization map proof of concept that displays food security information for various countries in Africa.
+This project is a food security data visualization map proof of concept that displays food security information for various countries in Africa.

 ## Technologies
 The following technologies are used in this project: